PaulienVa/rugbymatch/exercices/Ex2.md

 ### b - Inheritance
 As we are building an application registering all the events in a rugby game, we will start writing events for the played set pieces.
+For this we will be using the `ApplicationEvent` from Spring: an application event has a source (object the object on which the event initially occurred) and all the data related to the event.

 In the file [GameEvents.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/events/GameEvents.kt) add a SetPieceEvent class implementing ApplicationEvent from Spring.
-This event has a SetPiece and a winning team.
+Data related to this event is a SetPiece and a winning team.
+`SetPieceEvent` is the parent class of the events that will follow later in the exercise.
+Therefore we will make it a `sealed` class.
+For more information check the [Kotlin docs](http://kotlinlang.org/docs/reference/sealed-classes.html)

 Now as we are playing Scrums and LineOuts, we are making two type of Events:
 * ScrumWasPlayed